openwiretech/openwiretech.github.io/_posts/2024-05-15-article-opm-chatgpt-4o.markdown

 As systems engineering evolves, so does the demand for improved modeling.
 One such method is Object Process Methodology (OPM) [1](#ref1).
 OPM was created by Professor Dov Dori[^1].
 It’s an elegant and powerful modeling methodology that combines both visual and textual information in one diagram, and as testers modelling our system under test is important.
 The intricacies of OPM are beyond the scope of this report.

-OpenAI just released ChatGPT-4o which extends it functionality to accept audio, image, and video.
+OpenAI [2](#ref2) just released ChatGPT-4o which extends it functionality to accept audio, image, and video.
 It enhances the ability to work with graphical data and could significantly improve system analysis.

-I decided to have a go at it by testing its image input capabilities by analyzing the Systems Diagram (SD) I made using Robert Sabourin's[^2] Wrap-O-Matic chocolate wrapping system, which can be found in his latest book "Charting the Course: Coming Up with Great Ideas, Just In Time"[2](#ref2).
+I decided to have a go at it by testing its image input capabilities by analyzing the Systems Diagram (SD) I made using Robert Sabourin's [^2] Wrap-O-Matic chocolate wrapping system, which can be found in his latest book "Charting the Course: Coming Up with Great Ideas, Just In Time" [3](#ref3).
 I modeled the system using OPM to create my Object Process Diagram (OPD).

 This report explores how ChatGPT-4o treats and identifies things within OPM diagrams and demonstrates AI’s potential to empower systems engineering.
 This is my first initial reaction to ChatGPT-4o abilities.